fgl27/device_motorola_quark/README.md

 	lunch cm_quark-eng
 	time make recoveryimage -j4  2>&1 | tee twrp.txt

-were -j4 is the number of thread avalible, and **twrp.txt** is a log file to check for build errors
+Were the number after -j is the number of cores you wanna use for this task, **twrp.txt** contains the build "output", read it in case the build fails searching for errors

+This link ([New_build_machine](https://github.com/bhb27/scripts/blob/master/etc/new_machine.md#apt-get-install-start)) may help to setup a build machine in case you don't know how to.

 The Motorola Moto Maxx (codenamed _"quark"_) is a high-end smartphone from Motorola mobility.
 It was announced on November 2014.